- About Extension

 What benefits do MFPs receive from the program?

 MFP volunteers engage in a rigorous yet fun training program, and receive a resource notebook containing a wealth of information.
 Material is presented in a practical, hands-on manner that is appropriate for people with differing educational backgrounds and levels of food preservation experience.
 After the training, volunteers continue to receive updated information on the latest research in the area of food safety/preservation.
 Volunteers become part of a group of dedicated individuals who are very supportive of one another and work as team.
 Through their experiences, volunteers develop skills in working with people, public speaking, and building self-confidence in addition to increasing their expertise in food safety/preservation.
 Most importantly, volunteers make very meaningful contributions to the health and welfare of people throughout (and beyond) the Willamette Valley.

 How long am I committed to the program?

 Although your required volunteer contribution is just 40-hours during the first year, we seek out persons willing to commit to the MFP program for more than one season.
 Ongoing training is available to continuing volunteers, and annual recertification events are offered to ensure all volunteers remain current on the important concepts taught through the MFP program.

 What are the dates for the training program?

-Orientation and the eight, six-hour workshops will be held on Fridays April 4 through May 30.
-Volunteers must attend the orientation and all eight of the training sessions to qualify for MFP certification.
+Orientation and the eight, six-hour workshops will be held on Fridays April 15 through June 3 2016.
+Volunteers should attend all eight of the training sessions to qualify for MFP certification.